-A Setup Calendar of all scheduled musical performances, both on and off campus, is maintained online.
+A setup calendar of all scheduled musical performances, both on and off campus, is maintained online.
 A student wishing to schedule a recital should meet with his/her applied instructor early in the year to select a tentative date.
-Once a date has been selected, it is then the responsibility of the student to complete the Student Recital Scheduling Form.
-If Nightingale Concert Hall is the intended venue, a Nightingale Concert Hall Request Form must also be completed.
-Both should be submitted to the music department.
-(A fee of $45 will be assessed for all recitals in Nightingale Concert Hall.)
-The department chair will complete a Recital Evaluation Form assigning the evaluation committee.
+Once a date has been selected, it is then the responsibility of the student to complete the student recital scheduling form.
+If Nightingale Concert Hall is the intended venue, a Nightingale Concert Hall request form must also be completed.
+Both should be submitted to the department of music.
+(A fee of $45 will be assessed for all recitals in Nightingale Concert Hall).
+The department chair will complete a recital evaluation form assigning the evaluation committee.
 For graduate students, the graduate committee also serves as the evaluation committee.

 It is the student's responsibility to secure and set rehearsal times with a suitable recital accompanist.
 Accompanist lists are available through applied teachers.
 Rates are variable and are set by individual accompanists.
 Rehearsal and performances are often priced separately.
 The accompanist's signature is required on the recital scheduling form before a recital date may be approved.

 All students giving a required degree recital are required to furnish three copies of the program to the department.
 Publicity, posters and/or invitations are the responsibility of the student(s) involved.
 The department will provide copies of programs for all required recitals.
 It is recommended that all recital material be proofread by the student's applied teacher prior to being duplicated.
 Programs will conform to the following format:

 - The standard recommended program size is 8 1/2 x 11 full, folded, or half sheets of that size.